 What Apple has released in 2023, so far

 If Apple was never to innovate away from the products it makes right now it could be left behind as technology progresses.
 It’s no surprise therefore that the company is working on various new areas.
-We don’t expect all of these to land in 2023, but rumors suggest that some of them still could arrive sooner rather than later.
+We don’t expect these to land in 2023, but rumors suggest that some of them still could arrive sooner rather than later.

-We do hope there is some truth in the rumours that Apple is working on a HomePod with a screen.
+We do hope there is some truth in the rumors that Apple is working on a HomePod with a screen.
 We’ve always said that a screen would make the HomePod infinitely more usable, but perhaps we are the only ones who hate having to talk to our speaker.

 A screen would extend the uses of the HomePod beyond audio into visual – so you could watch podcasts and news reports and YouTube videos, but most usefully communicate via FaceTime.

-So far all Apple has done is brought back the full size HomePod that it removed from sale.
+So far all Apple has done is brought back the full-size HomePod that it removed from sale.